 Reconnection

 The Web SDK has built-in reconnection for transient failures.
-On1006 and 4007, the SDK retries with exponential backoff until the user gives up or a connection succeeds.
+On1006 and 4007, the SDK retries with exponential backoff until the viewer gives up or a connection succeeds.
 You can hook into reconnection events to render your own UI.

 What ends a session